-The remaining characters will be supplemented by the preassigned members chosen for the group.
 Presenters will be expected to provide their scripts to each member outside of their group on the day of their designated live presentation.
-The clinical simulation can take up to 20 minutes depending on time and number of groups in class.
+The students will have 20 minutes to present their section of their clinical simulation depending on the time and number of groups in class.